temiidayor/temiidayor/README.md

 ## 🚀 About Me

-👋 I'm a passionate **Software Engineer** who loves building intelligent and scalable web apps that solve real-world problems.
+👋 I'm a **Software Engineer** who loves building intelligent and scalable web apps that solve real-world problems.

 💡 I’m deeply interested in creating clean, efficient, and user-friendly solutions using modern technologies.